Foreign relations of China: Vanuatu

 In 2006, Vanuatu signed an economic cooperation agreement with China, whereby the latter was to assist Vanuatu's economic development, and remove tariffs on imports from Vanuatu.
 China also added Vanuatu to its list of approved tourism destinations for Chinese tourists.
 Ni-Vanuatu trade minister James Bule said his country had also requested China's assistance "in supplying machines so we can establish a plant in Vanuatu to produce bio fuel".
 By contrast, Opposition leader Serge Vohor has said China is exerting too much influence on the ni-Vanuatu government's policy.

 In May 2009, Vanuatu appointed its first ever ambassador to China, former Minister of Finance Willie Jimmy.
 Jimmy "call[ed] [...] for China to have a foot firmly planted in the Pacific through Port Vila", which -the Vanuatu Daily Post remarked- "no doubt caused ruffled feathers among other foreign diplomatic partners".

 In July 2010, Chinese Ambassador Cheng Shuping announced that China would fund a number of projects in Vanuatu, "including the National Convention Centre and the expansion of Prime Minister's Offices", as well as "the design and reconstruction of the Francophone Wing of the University of the South Pacific Emalus Campus".

 Countries without diplomatic relations with the PRC

 China recognizes all 193 UN member states, the Holy See and Palestine, as sovereign states.
 However, it does not have diplomatic relations with 12 UN member states, nor with the Holy See.
-These sovereign entities, except Bhutan, recognize the Republic of China as the sole legitimate Chinese state.
+These sovereign entities, except Bhutan, recognize the Republic of China as the sole legitimate Chinese state; Bhutan recognizes the PRC.

 The following countries do not recognize the People's Republic of China.
-Instead, these countries except Bhutan recognize the Republic of China.
+Instead, these countries recognize the Republic of China.